Napoleon Bonaparte

 The Sixth Coalition

 After the retreat from Russia, the British, Prussians, and Russians smelled blood and formed the Sixth Coalition against France.
 Sweden, led by former French Marshal Bernadotte, also joined in the new coalition against France.
 The French were hurting for experienced troops and good horses for cavalry after the disaster in Russia, but nonetheless Napoleon managed to raise a new army.
 A new campaign took place in the spring of 1813 in Saxony until an armistice gave both sides some time to recover.
-Austria, despite the marriage alliance with Napoleon, turned on him and joined the coalition, ruining half the point of his divorce from Josephine.
+Austria, despite the marriage alliance with Napoleon, turned on him and joined the coalition.
 Even though they wanted to see Napoleon laid low, all of the coalition nations were uncomfortably respectful of Napoleon's excellent abilities as a general, and so the coalition devised a new plan for fighting the French.
 They would avoid engaging the French where Napoleon was present, and instead go after his subordinates.
 Meanwhile, Napoleon was urged to take up a scorched earth policy to deny supplies to the coalition forces, but he refused as the campaign theater was in Saxony, Saxony was an ally, and it would be dishonorable.3 During the campaign that followed, despite Napoleon's and his generals' best efforts, the French were unable to hold back the coalition forces.
 One by one, Napoleon's German allies such as Bavaria and Saxony began to abandon his cause.
 The coalition's new plan, their significant advantages in numbers, the French lack of good horses, and the defection of France's allies proved to be Napoleon's undoing.

 After the campaigns in Saxony in 1813, the French were forced to fall back and defend France on their own soil in 1814.
 While fighting an amazing campaign in France, the French simply did not have the numbers necessary to seal their victories and hold back the coalition advance.
-French morale plummeted further when Marshal Marmont betrayed Paris to the Allies.
+French morale plummeted further when Marshal Marmont betrayed Paris to the coalition, surrendering his forces without a fight.
 Finally, convinced by some of his marshals that continued fighting was futile, Napoleon abdicated his throne in favor of his son, who was instead sent away to Austria, never to see his father again.
-Napoleon was exiled by the Allies to the tiny island of Elba off the coast of Italy, where he governed and tried to keep himself busy.
-The Bourbon aristocrats who had fled France during the Revolution finally returned to power thanks to the strength of the coalition armies.
+Napoleon was exiled by the coalition to the tiny island of Elba off the coast of Italy, where he governed and tried to keep himself busy.
+The Bourbon aristocrats who had fled France during the French Revolution finally returned to power thanks to the strength of the coalition armies.
 Unfortunately for France, they quickly abused their powers, treating the people and especially the army of France very badly.
 To their minds, it was as if the last twenty years had never happened, and the privileges of their birth entitled them to arrogantly treat others poorly.

 The Hundred Days

 Before long, dissent with the Bourbon rule was widespread in France, while on Elba Napoleon grew increasingly worried about plans to assassinate or kidnap him.
-Napoleon decided to escape from Elba to France where he could regain control of his destiny instead of being subject to the whims of the Allies.
+Napoleon decided to escape from Elba to France where he could regain control of his destiny instead of being subject to the whims of the coalition powers.
 He landed in France and began a march to Paris, picking up supporters along the way.
 At Laffrey, a battalion stood ready to kill or capture him, blocking his way.
 Napoleon boldly walked out to meet these soldiers drawn up in battle formation.
 An officer gave the order to fire on Napoleon, but no one fired.
 Napoleon shouted out, "Soldiers!
 I am your Emperor.
 Do you recognize me?
 If there is one among you who would kill his general, here I am!"4 Not a soldier fired, and most joined Napoleon's entourage.
-He marched back into Paris with an army, and the Bourbon king was forced to flee France.
+He marched back into Paris with an army, and the Bourbon king Louis XVIII was forced to flee France.
 Napoleon had regained power without a shot being fired.

 Exile and Death